pivotal-cf/docs-pks/bbr-install-config.hbs.md

 To configure your jump box to meet BBR requirements:

 1. Size the jump box to have sufficient storage space for your backups.
-1. Ensure the jump box can communicate with the network containing your Tanzu Kubernetes Grid Integrated Edition deployment.
+1. Ensure the jump box can communicate with the network containing your {{  vars.product }} deployment.
 <br>
-    BBR uses SSH to orchestrate the back up of your Tanzu Kubernetes Grid Integrated Edition instances using port 22 by default.
+    BBR uses SSH to orchestrate the back up of your {{  vars.product }} instances using port 22 by default.

 1. Configure the jump box to be in the same network as the deployed VMs.
 <br>